Detectability of Varied Hybridization Scenarios using Genome-Scale Hybrid Detection Methods: Results

-Figure \ref{fig:n10} shows the false positive rate (orange), precision (black) and false negative rate (red) for MSCquartets, HyDe, Patterson's D-Statistic, and D3 on the networks: n10h2 (network with two hybridization events), n10h1$_{\textrm{shallow}}$ (network with single shallow hybridization event) and n10h1$_{\textrm{deep}}$ (network with a single deep hybridization event).
-For HyDe, an additional metric, wrong hybrid rate (purple) describes the rate at which hybridization is detected but is falsely attributed to the incorrect hybrid taxon.
-All methods report a higher false negative rate compared to the simpler networks (n4h1 and n5h2), although precision continues to be high for all methods, except for HyDe.
+Figure \ref{fig:n10} shows the false positive rate (yellow), precision (pink) and recall (gray) for MSCquartets (from true and estimated gene trees), HyDe, Patterson's D-Statistic, and D3 on the networks: n10h2 (network with two hybridization events), n10h1$_{\textrm{shallow}}$ (network with single shallow hybridization event) and n10h1$_{\textrm{deep}}$ (network with a single deep hybridization event).
+For HyDe, an additional metric, wrong hybrid rate (blue) describes the rate at which hybridization is detected but is falsely attributed to the incorrect hybrid taxon.
+All methods report a lower recall compared to the simpler networks (n4h1 and n5h2), although precision continues to be high for all methods, except for HyDe.
 HyDe's lower precision is due to the fact that some hybridizations involve ghost lineages (hybridizations when one or both parental lineages contributing to the hybrid node are extinct or unsampled) and HyDe cannot account for this scenario.
 False positive rate is controlled in all methods.
-This combined with the higher negative rate allow us to conclude that multiple overlapping hybridizations result in loss of signal for hybridization, rather than contradicting signal pointing at wrong hybrids.
-In addition, the false negative rate is high across all methods for the single deep hybridization case (n10h1$_{\textrm{deep}}$) which means that it is not only multiple hybridizations that result in loss of signal, hybridizations occurring in deeper parts of the tree have also lost signal to be detected.
-We also note that unlike previous cases (Figures \ref{fig:n4h1mix} and \ref{fig:n4n5n8}) where HyDe's wrong hybrid rate (purple line) and false positive rate (orange line) were overlapped, for these cases, the wrong hybrid rate is much higher than the false positive rate.
+This combined with the lower recall allows us to conclude that multiple overlapping hybridizations result in loss of signal for hybridization, rather than contradicting signal pointing at wrong hybrids.
+In addition, the recall is low across all methods for the single deep hybridization case (n10h1$_{\textrm{deep}}$) which means that it is not only multiple hybridizations that result in loss of signal, hybridizations occurring in deeper parts of the tree have also lost signal to be detected.
+We also note that unlike previous cases (Figures \ref{fig:n4h1mix} and \ref{fig:n4n5n8}) where HyDe's wrong hybrid rate (blue) and false positive rate (yellow) were overlapped, for these cases, the wrong hybrid rate is much higher than the false positive rate.
 This implies that HyDe is better able to identify hybrid relationships for these networks, but not the correct hybrid taxon.
-In this figure, all test are Bonferroni-corrected at a level of significance $\alpha = 0.05 / \textrm{number of tests}$, but we also show the uncorrected version ($\alpha=0.05$) in Figure \ref{fig:N10-05} in the Appendix.
+In this figure, all test are Bonferroni-corrected at a level of significance $\alpha = 0.05 / \textrm{number of tests}$, but we also show the uncorrected version ($\alpha=0.05$) in Figure \ref{fig:N10-05} in the Supplementary materials.